PLC-lang/rusty/book/src/using_rusty/build_configuration.md

 The keyword `files` is the equivalent to the `input` parameter, which adds all the `ST` files that need to be compiled.

-The value of `files` is an array of strings, definied as follows :
+The value of `files` is an array of strings, definied as follows:

 ```json
 "files" : [